Appointment of Directors in a Company

 A ‘director,’ according to Section 2(34) of the Companies Act of 2013, is a director appointed to a company’s Board of Directors.

-The company itself and its directors or the Board of directors are the principal agents of the company to transact its activities within the framework of the Companies Act.
+The company, along with its directors and Board of Directors, is the principal agent responsible for conducting its activities within the framework of the Companies Act.
 The Companies Act states when the company acts as both principal and agent and when the Board of Directors acts on its behalf.
 The directors or the Board of Directors function as Trustees in relation to the company’s properties and assets.
 As a result, depending on the facts of each instance, the directors have varying qualities with respect to the firm.

-As previously noted, directors, in addition to being trustees for the company’s assets and properties, are also the company’s agents, as the directors, collectively as the Board, act on behalf of the business on all issues save those explicitly reserved for the company to act.
-However, it should be noted that, while the directors can be considered the company’s agent for certain purposes, the company cannot, in any way, including in the general meeting, direct the directors to take a particular decision on matters for which the directors (i.e., the Board) are empowered to make a decision.
-For example, share allotment, share transfer, investments, and so on.
+As previously noted, directors, in addition to being trustees for the company’s assets and properties, are also the company’s agents, as the Board collectively acts on behalf of the business on all issues save those explicitly reserved for the company to act.
+However, it should be noted that, while the directors can be considered the company’s agent for cespecificurposes, the company cannot, in any way, including in the general meeting, direct the directors to take a particular decision on matters for which tBoardrectors (i.e., the Board) are empowered to make a decision—for example, share allotment, share transfer, investments, and other similar transactions.

-If the shareholders‘ body does not like the decision, they have the right to alter the directors in accordance with the Act.
-As noted above in the chapter, a director, in addition to being the agent and trustee of the company, might also be considered an officer of the company, and therefore an employee/staff for the Act.
+If the shareholders‘ body does not like the decision, they have the right to remove the directors in accordance with the Act.
+As noted above in the chapter, a director, in addition to being the agent and trustee of the company, might also be considered an officer of the company, and therefore an employee/staff member under the Act.

-A company’s articles may identify its directors as governors, members of the governing council, the board of management, or any other title, but they are simply directors under the law.
+A company’s articles may identify its directors as the Board of Directors, the Board of Management, or any other title, but they are simply directors under the law.

 Similarly, in the case of associations or other bodies registered as companies under section 8 (that is, companies whose object is not profit but the advancement of art, science, commerce, culture, and so on), the members of the executive committee or governing body are directors for the Act, even if they are not referred to as such.

-The term of an “officer” under section 2(59) of the Act includes a director as well as any person under whose orders or instructions the Board or any one or more of the directors are acquainted to act.
+The term of an “officer” under section 2(59) of the Act includes a director as well as a Board under whose instructions the Board or any one or more of the directors are acquainted to act.

 Key Takeaways